Oxana-Bobrysheva/homework/README.md

 For any additional information, please, contact us at bobrysheva_oxana@mail.ru

 ## Functions
-There are four modules with functions:
+There are eleven modules with functions:
 1. Masks
 2. Widget
 3. Processing